grauwoelfchen/portolan/README.rst

 Portolan
 ========

-A collection of docker images steered by `gentoo`_ penguin, to ``portage`` packages ;)
+A collection of docker images for container ships steered by `gentoo`_ penguin, to ``portage`` packages ;)

 .. _gentoo: https://hub.docker.com/u/gentoo/